Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Validating Cognition Envelopes

 \subsection{Experimental Infrastructure}

-We implemented the Clue Analysis Pipeline using GPT-4.0 accessed through the OpenAI API, with inference performed at a temperature of 0.2 to ensure consistent outputs.
+We implemented the Clue Analysis Pipeline using GPT-4.0 (the latest model available as a python API at the time) and accessed through the OpenAI API, with inference performed at a temperature of 0.2 to ensure consistent outputs.
 The system was built with the LangChain framework (langchain, langchain-community, langchain-openai) and used a FAISS vector store (faiss-cpu) for retrieval-augmented grounding. \psar was implemented in Python via numpy and standard libraries.

-To execute each test (or test variant), we first ran the CAP using clues and other data defined in each test case.
+To execute each of the 350 tests, we first ran the CAP using clues and other data defined in each test case.
 CAP outputs were recorded in a JSON file.
 This part of the experiment was conducted on a system with an Intel Core Ultra 7 256V (2.20 GHz) processor, 16 GB RAM, and a 64-bit Windows operating system, with an average runtime of 12 seconds per clue.
 The \psar part of the experiment was run on a server with 26 Intel Xeon processors, 159GB RAM, and an Ubuntu 22.04 operating system.
-The execution time of \psar is highly dependent on the overall size of the region, ranging from an average runtime of 3 seconds for Region 3 ($\sim$ 1 square km) to an average runtime of 1 minute for Region 2 ($\sim$ 66 square km).
-The input to pSAR was provided as a json file containing the general scenario information as well as the output from CAP.
-Additionally, a second json file was given with the terrain data. pSAR initially processes the terrain data to build a scene, incorporating the priors of the scenario to build the initial POA map.
+The execution time of \psar is highly dependent on the overall size of the region, ranging from an average runtime of 3 seconds for Region 3 ($\sim$ 1 $km^2$) to an average runtime of 1 minute for Region 2 ($\sim$ 66 $km^2$).
+The input to pSAR was provided as json files containing the general scenario information and terrain data $e$ as well as the output $d$ from CAP. pSAR initially processes the terrain data to build a scene (discussed in Sec. \ref{sec:clues}), and incorporate the priors of the scenario to build the initial POA map (Sec. \ref{subsec:semantic-model-m}).
 When given a valid clue location, pSAR updates its probabilities to incorporate this information.
-Finally, the results are saved in an output json file containing the guardrail decisions for all CAP candidates and clues.
+Finally, the results are saved in an output json file containing the gating outcomes $G$ for all CAP candidates and clues.